The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: Metal-rich RRL candidates

 \section{Metal-rich RRL candidates}

 The traditional formation scenario for RRLs involves single-star evolution, where the fraction of horizontal branch stars that cross the instability strip (therefore, their overall pulsation properties) depend on their metallicity, initial mass, and wind mass-loss during the red giant phase.
 This single evolution channel produces RRLs that are old ($>10$\,Gyr) and metal-poor ([Fe/H] $<-1$\,dex) Population II stars, which are those predominantly observed in the Galaxy.
 An additional formation channel involving binary system evolution was recently discussed by \citet{Bobrick2024} based on stellar evolution simulations from the Modules for Experiments in Stellar Astrophysics (MESA) code \citep{Paxton2011,Paxton2019}.
-In this scenario, a horizontal branch star that falls in the instability strip can be produced when one of the stars in the system strips material from its red giant branch companion (the RRL progenitor).
+In this scenario, a horizontal branch star that falls in the instability strip can be produced when one of the stars in the system strips material from its red giant branch companion (the RRL progenitor, which loses most of its mass during its red giant phase).
 The likelihood of this happening depends on the amount of stripped material, among other factors.
-By performing a chemodynamical study of {\it Gaia} DR3 RRLs, \citet{Bobrick2024} found that $\sim10$\% of the Galactic RRLs and the majority of those with observed high metallicities ([Fe/H] $\geq-1.0$, e.g., in the Solar neighborhood) can be formed in binary systems.
-Moreover, these authors predicted that all metal-rich RRLs have an A, F, G, or K-type companion with an orbital period $>$1,000\,d, and that approximately one of every 1,000 RRLs can be a product of binary formation.
-We note, however, that to the best of our knowledge no strong empirical evidence has been found to support this formation scenario.
+By performing a stellar population synthesis study, \citet{Bobrick2024} found that $\sim10$\% of the Galactic RRLs and the majority of those with observed high metallicities ([Fe/H] $\geq-1.0$, e.g., in the Solar neighborhood) can be formed in binary systems.
+Moreover, these authors predicted that all metal-rich RRLs have an A, F, G, or K-type companion with an orbital period between 900--1,900\,d, and that approximately one of every 1,000 RRLs can be a product of binary formation.
+We note, however, that to the best of our knowledge no strong empirical evidence has been found to support this formation scenario \citep[see e.g.,][]{Abdollahi2025}.